 - Use tamper-resistant tags that can be applied to the laptop to identify it in case of theft, such as Stop Tag

-UC Berkeley's Minimum Security Standards for Electronic Information states that sensitive/notice-triggering data must not be stored on a laptop (or any other portable device) unless absolutely necessary and if so must be strongly encrypted.
+UC Berkeley's Minimum Security Standards for Electronic Information states that protected/notice-triggering data must not be stored on a laptop (or any other portable device) unless absolutely necessary and if so must be strongly encrypted.
 Encryption can be applied to laptop data in different ways.
-The two most common methods to protect data on laptops are "whole disk encryption" and "file encryption".
+The two most common methods to protect data on laptops are "full disk" and "file" encryption:

 (See: “Data Encryption on Removable Media” for industry-accepted encryption technologies to protect your devices.)

 If your laptop or mobile device is stolen or lost, file a police report immediately: visit http://police.berkeley.edu/about_UCPD/contact-info.html#NonEmergency